Inez García: Background

-Rape and murder
+Rape and killing

 On March 17, 1974, García was entertaining friends at her apartment; Medrano also had a guest, with whom he was smoking marijuana.
 Louie Castillo and Miguel Jimenez, Soledad locals and acquaintances of Medrano, arrived in a state of inebriation to purchase heroin from Medrano.
 They began harassing García and her friends, and Garcia's guests departed, leaving García with the others in the apartment.
 An argument arose between Medrano and Castillo, who was envious of Medrano's status as the primary drug connection in Soledad and was resentful that an "outsider" had become so successful.
 The argument became physical, and Medrano was winning the fight until the 300-pound Jimenez intervened, beating Medrano and threatening him with a knife.

 Jimenez and Castillo took García to an alley behind the building, where Jimenez restrained and Castillo raped her, according to García's testimony, "to show me what a hometown boy was."
 The two men left the scene for a neighbor's house.
 Shortly after arriving, they (or someone else) called the García-Medrano residence, laughing, taunting, and threatening García's life if she did not leave town.
 García armed herself with her son's .22 rifle, and she and Medrano drove the six blocks to the residence where Castillo and Jimenez were located.
 Accounts vary as to precisely what occurred next, but, according to Garcia's testimony during her 1975 retrial, Jimenez appeared to brandish his knife, and García shot him.
 Castillo, meanwhile, escaped into a nearby park.
 Medrano and García continued until they arrived at the home of the two friends that had visited her earlier, and when the police arrived, she surrendered to them.

-While being interrogated, García claimed that the two men had merely attempted to rape her.
+While being interrogated, García claimed that the two men had only attempted to rape her.
 At the jail, she was tested for drugs and alcohol but not for signs of rape.
 Castillo was never charged with any crime.